 Models with unstable estimates for the species homophily term were not included in the random-effects meta-analysis.
 No contact networks from forest land use contributed to meta-analysis as no M. natalensis were detected in these settings.
 Five models from agricultural settings and eight from village settings were included in meta-analysis.

-Association of Lassa mammarenavirus seropositivity and position within a small-mammal community contact network
+Association of LASV seropositivity and interactions within a small-mammal community network

 To investigate pathogen transmission within our networks, using seropositivity as a proxy for prior exposure to LASV, we first report the small-mammal species found to contain individuals that were seropositive for LASV.
-We then compared the nodal degree of seropositive and seronegative individuals using a Wilcoxon rank-sum test with continuity correction74.
+We then compared the nodal degree of seropositive and seronegative individuals using a Wilcoxon rank-sum test with continuity correction69.
 This analysis was repeated stratified by species to assess whether contact rates were associated with an individual being seropositive.
 Finally, we compared the node-level betweenness of seropositive and seronegative individuals to determine whether an individual’s position within a structured contact network was associated with prior exposure to LASV.

-ofResults

-Overall 684 small mammals were trapped from 43,266 trap-nights.
-Seventeen species were identified, 13 of which were rodent species (76%) along with four species of insectivorous shrews (24%).
+Association of intra-specific network clustering and LASV seropositivity in Mastomys natalensis

+To explore whether the probability of LASV seropositivity in M. natalensis was associated with the species composition of their shared-space network, we assessed intra-specific homophily scores using the set of ERGM-derived networks described above that contained at least one seropositive M. natalensis.
+For each of these we generated 50 network simulations.
+We then calculated, for each M. natalensis node, the proportion of observed neighbours that were conspecifics, representing a node-level homophily score ranging from 0 (all observed contacts were with other species) to 1 (all observed contacts were with M. natalensis).

+To assess the association between homophily and LASV serostatus, we fitted a Bayesian generalised linear mixed-effects model using the brms package.
+The outcome variable was LASV serostatus, and fixed effects included the homophily score, the node’s degree and an interaction between homophily and degree.
+To account for the nested structure of the data, random intercepts were included for both the originating network and the simulation replicate.
+The posterior distribution of model coefficients was used to assess evidence for an association between intra-specific contact clustering and seropositivity.

+Results

+A total of 684 small mammals were captured over 43,266 trap-nights, representing 17 species (13 rodent and 4 shrew species).
 M. natalensis was the most commonly detected species (N = 113, 16.5%), followed by Crocidura olivieri (N = 105, 15.3%) and Praomys rostratus (N = 102, 15%) (Table 1).
+Rarefied species richness, standardised to 10 individuals using individual-based rarefaction (IBR), was highest in agricultural habitats (S = 5.86), intermediate in forest (S = 5.13), and lowest in village settings (S = 4.36).

+Observed richness showed a similar pattern, ranging from 6 species in forest, to 9 in villages, and 12 in agricultural sites.
+In village habitats, rarefied richness values were consistently lower than expected under null models of species abundance distributions, suggesting reduced evenness and potential dominance effects of synanthropic small mammal species in these settings.

-Prevalence of Lassa mammarenavirus antibodies within small-mammal communities
+Prevalence of LASV antibodies within small-mammal communities

-Antibodies to LASV were identified in 39 rodents and shrews (39/684, 5.7%) from 9 species, including M. natalensis (11/39, 28%), 5 C. olivieri (8/39, 21%), 8 Lophuromys sikapusi (8/39, 21%) and 4 Rattus rattus (4/39, 10%) (Table 1).
+Antibodies to LASV were identified in 39 rodents and shrews (39/684, 5.7%) from 9 species, including M. natalensis (11/39, 28%), C. olivieri (8/39, 21%), Lophuromys sikapusi (8/39, 21%) and Rattus rattus (4/39, 10%) (Table 1).